idlesign/makeapp/docs/source/index.rst

 * Automatically check whether the chosen application name is not already in use.
 * Customize new application layouts with `skeleton templates`.
 * Put some skeleton default settings into a configuration file not to mess with command line switches anymore.
+* Publish your application to remotes (VCS, PyPI) with single command.

 Requirements